Mindslash/Sotn_Tool_Automation/README.md

 - Tool and Iso Path load
 - Safe, Enhanced and Chaotic Elements Randomization
  * All common enemies use Chaotic Randomization, regardless of the option selected ( just randomizes everything)
- * Safe randomization left the bosses untouched
+ * Safe randomization left the bosses untouched ( is the best to use at moment)
  * Enhanced randomization randomizes the boss to be either Weak, Strong or Unnafected by the Element.
 Immunities/Absorbs were removed.
  * Chaotic Randomization use the same full randomization of enemies , which can leave some bossess unbeatable.
 - Multiply factors by x2,x3,x4 and x5 for STR/DEF/HP